Apply to this program through NursingCAS. Review the sections below before you begin.

-- Apply and pay for the state/federal Background Check and receive response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse or completion of clinical experience.
+- Apply and pay for the state/federal Background Check and receive a response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse or completion of clinical experiences.

 - Pay for and complete a urine drug screen without disqualifying results.

 - Submit proof of current professional liability insurance (limit $1,000,000/aggregate $6,000,000).

 - Submit evidence of current American Heart Association (AHA) Basic Life Support (BLS).
 Online didactic course and written test are available for a fee for those students who need to recertify at: elearning.heart.org.
 No online skills testing will be accepted.

 - Submit evidence of current immunizations or immune status (MMR, Tetanus, Varicella, Hepatitis B series) and a PPD or T-Spot (or documentation of appropriate follow up for PPD positive results).

 - Initiate and pay for any additional security checks and drug screenings required for placement into agencies for clinical experiences.
 Some agencies require annual screening and affidavits.